-Some of you may not have seen your student until much closer to Christmas, but then you may be rewarded (or penalized depending on your point of view) on the back end.
+Some of you may not have seen your student until much closer to Christmas, but then you may be rewarded on the back end.
 The later your son or daughter’s school stays open in December, the later it will be likely to open up again in January.

-In my column on Thanksgiving eve, I offered some general behavioral suggestions as to how you might want to interact with the new young adult in your household as he or she returned for the long Turkey Day weekend.
+We have offered some suggestions as to how parents might want to interact with the new young adult in your household as he or she returned for the long Turkey Day weekend.
 Much of it could be summed up as “get off your kid’s back and don’t try to force too much to happen in too compressed a timeframe.”

 DAY 1: PLAN with your young adult how the next twelve days could/should shape up.
 Be sure to listen and not just to dictate.

 DAY 2: Let him or her HAVE FUN WITH SOME OLD FRIENDS.
 This will give you some winter-break capital to utilize when you need it over the 10 days remaining.

 DAY 3: Suggest to your young adult that this is a day to RECONNECT WITH EXTENDED FAMILY.
 Make plans to visit an aging relative in a nursing home, or the cousin across town who never seems to make it to family functions.

 DAY 4: Work together with your son or daughter on an IMPORTANT PROJECT AROUND THE HOUSE.
 There are plenty of home-improvement shows on cable TV to inspire you, and it might be fun to see what decorating habits your young adult may have formed during his/her fall away at college.